efraa/efraa/README.md

 ### Hi there!
 I'm Efra 👋

-I'm a engineer passionate about software development and a software architecture enthusiast.
+I'm an engineer passionate about software development and a software architecture enthusiast.
 I enjoy working with Docker, Bash scripting, Node, React, and any tools of the JavaScript ecosystem, but this hasn't limited me to using other great tools.

 ---